 Choose a non-traditional venue to save money!
 Think parks, libraries, zoos, etc!

-When it comes to choosing your wedding venue, consider some out-of-the-box options.
+When it comes to choosing the venue for your wedding, consider some out-of-the-box options.
 A non-traditional venue could be anything that doesn’t have staff, rentals, fees, or plans for events.
 Think of places that maybe wouldn’t normally be considered for weddings as a possibility.
 Some good options are public parks, libraries, zoos, union halls, or the steps of a beautiful public building.

-Deciding to hold your wedding at a non-traditional location definitely has its pros and cons.
+Choosing a traditional, all-inclusive venue offers major convenience, but typically at a premium price.
+If you are considering hosting your wedding at a non-traditional location, there are definitely some pros and cons to consider.
 The pros include being able to create something unique, typically with a little more freedom and often less cost than an official event space.
 Cons would possibly include no dedicated staff to help you with things and having to start with a blank slate, meaning you’d have to bring in all your own rentals, staff, etc.